Microstamping: California

 On December 1, 2016, a California Appellate Court reversed the Fresno Superior Court’s dismissal of the NSSF and the SAAMI lawsuit seeking an injunction to block enforcement of the state’s ammunition microstamping law and remanded the case back to the lower court to hear arguments.

 On June 28, 2018, in the case of National Shooting Sports Foundation v.
 California, the California Supreme Court upheld the state's microstamping law.
 The court wrote, "Impossibility can occasionally excuse noncompliance with a statute.
 But impossibility does not authorize a court to go beyond interpreting a statute and simply invalidate it."
 A spokesman for the NSSF said that no new models of semiautomatic handguns will be marketed in California.

+On March 20, 2023, in Boland v.
+Bonta, Judge Cormac Carney of the United States District Court for the Central District of California issued a preliminary injunction against the enforcement of the microstamping requirement along with the loaded chamber indicator and magazine disconnect mechanism requirements of the Unsafe Handgun Act for any new semi-automatic handguns added to the state handgun roster.
+Judge Carney wrote in his order stating that no handgun in the world has any of those requirements, all of the handguns in the roster do not have any microstamping as they are grandfathered handguns prior to the creation of the roster, and microstamping would be impossible to achieve as the technology does not exist thus violating the Second Amendment.
+Judge Carney also enjoined a stay in his own preliminary injunction for fourteen days to allow the state to appeal to the United States Court of Appeals for the Ninth Circuit.